Alentejo, Portugal - 4 or 6 nights

 Today's focus is on local produce: The abundance from local Farms and Ranches.
 This afternoon, we will tour through Évora, visiting the Cathedral (13th century), Chapel of Bones (16th century), Roman Baths and Roman Temple (1st century AD).

 Évora is also a nice place for shopping.
-There you find jewelry, cork articles (hats, shoes, aprons, purses, bracelets, etc), tiles, wines and much more.
+There you can find jewelry, cork articles (hats, shoes, aprons, purses, bracelets, etc), tiles, wines and much more.

 Dinner at a local restaurant.